-Published on May 8th, 2022 by Felix Martinez
+Published on March 8th, 2023 by Samuel Smith

 Generation Income Properties also pays its dividends on a monthly basis, which is rare in a world where the vast majority of dividend stocks make quarterly payouts.

 There are only 69 monthly dividend stocks that we currently cover.
 You can see our full list of monthly dividend stocks (along with price-to-earnings ratios, dividend yields, and payout ratios) by clicking on the link below:

 Generation Income Properties’ high dividend yield and monthly dividend payments make it an intriguing stock for dividend investors, even though the company IPO in 2019.

 This article will analyze the investment prospects of Generation Income Properties.

 Generation Income Properties, founded in 2015, acquires and manages a diversified portfolio of primarily investment-grade, single-tenant retail, industrial, and office properties with a generational outlook in mind.
 The company focuses on the underlying real estate, the credit of the tenant, and opportunistic lease terms of less than ten years remaining.

 The company looks for higher-density real estate markets which will help lead to higher real estate values.
 Also, by purchasing shorter lease terms for investment-grade credit tenant assets, GIP can provide above-market returns.